So you’re getting a dog! 🙌

 Be sure to tuck away any electrical cords or sharp objects that could hurt your puppy.

 Do you have a beloved vintage Moroccan rug in your living room that really doesn’t need to get dog pee on it?
 Roll it up and stash it somewhere.
 I know! it really ties the room together, but stash it away for now.
 It's just temporary.

 Be proactive in how you prepare your house and you’ll save yourself potential grief and frustration.
 You want to set your puppy up for success!

-Do not choose a bathroom in the back of your house or in your room!
-Your puppy wants to see you and be where the action is.
-(I'm sure you don't want to tuck your puppy away either!)
+This area should be in the main part of the house where the action is.
+If you are home, your puppy wants to see you.
+(I'm sure you don't want to tuck your puppy away in the back of the house either!)
 Most people choose a cleared out spot in their living room if they have hardwood floors or their kitchen if they don't.

 Before you bring your puppy home, find a spot outside where you will take your puppy to potty.
 Any dirt or grass patch that is reasonably close to your front or back door will do.
 You are going to take your puppy to this same spot over and over, so pick a place that is convenient.

 If possible, you should train your dog to potty outside from the very beginning - even if you live in an apartment.
-I recommend that you don't start with the indoor pee pads and try to transition later.
+Don't start with the indoor pee pads and try to transition later.
 It just adds an extra layer of complexity and it slows everything down.

 If you live in an apartment building, but have a small balcony or patio, this is your spot.
 Put a pad down or get a grass patch for your balcony.